 - A 1″ layer of high-density foam comprises the base, reinforcing the coil layer.

 - Both mattresses are durable and should last a long time.

-- Avocado has an optional pillow-top.
+- Avocado uses natural materials and has an optional pillow-top.

 - Brooklyn Bedding Signature runs a little softer.